gajus/react-aux/README.md

 A self-eradicating component for rendering multiple elements.

+## If You Use React 16.2 or Higher

+Reat 16.2 [includes support for a new `React.Fragment` API](https://reactjs.org/blog/2017/11/28/react-v16.2.0-fragment-support.html) which works very similar to this library.
+If you don't know which one to pick, we recommend the version provided by React.
+This library mostly exists for those who can't upgrade to React 16.2 yet.

 ## Motivation

 Prior to React v16, returning multiple elements from a component required to wrap them in an auxiliary element, e.g.